amygdala/gcp_blog/_posts/2020-04-22-automltables_kfp_e2e.md

 For our example, based on the graphic above, we might try training a model without including `bike_id`.

 In the following pipeline step— the `automl-eval-metrics` step— the evaluation output from the previous step is grabbed as input, and parsed to extract metrics that we’ll use in conjunction with pipeline parameters to decide whether or not to deploy the model.
+Note that this component is more special-purpose: unlike the other components in this pipeline, which support generalizable operations, this component— while it is parameterized— is specific in how it analyzes the evaluation info and decides whether or not to do the deployment.

 One of the pipeline input parameters allows specification of metric thresholds.
 In this example, we’re training a regression model, and we’re specifying a `mean_absolute_error` (MAE) value as a threshold in the pipeline input parameters:

 ```python
 {"mean_absolute_error": 450}
 ```

-The pipeline step compares the model evaluation information to the given threshold constraints.
+The  `automl-eval-metrics` pipeline step compares the model evaluation information to the given threshold constraints.
 In this case, if the MAE is \< `450`, the model will not be deployed.
 The pipeline step outputs that decision, and displays the evaluation information it’s using as part of the pipeline run’s output:

 <figure>
 <a href="https://storage.googleapis.com/amy-jo/images/automl/tables_e2e/Screen%20Shot%202020-03-23%20at%202.07.21%20PM.png" target="_blank"><img src="https://storage.googleapis.com/amy-jo/images/automl/tables_e2e/Screen%20Shot%202020-03-23%20at%202.07.21%20PM.png" width="25%"/></a>